Import Fraud Lawyer and Customs Duty Fraud Attorney

 It is important to note that a person is only entitled to a recovery if a lawsuit is filed in their name; simply notifying the government of fraud does not entitle a person to a recovery.

 Don’t miss your opportunity to seek justice and potentially collect compensation.
-Call my office today to schedule a free consultation.
+Call my office today to schedule a free consultation with an experienced Seattle tariff evasion lawyer.

 How Much Does It Cost to Hire an Experienced Seattle Customs Duty Fraud Lawyer?